iturdikulov/notes/gnu privacy guard.md

 Indeed, your private key is critical, but other files are also important.

+If you want save your user attributes, signatures (including local signatures), and ownertrust values use `--export-options backup` on export and `--import-options restore` on import.

 1. Export keys and ownertrust:

 These commands are intended to export your keys and trust level.
 Public and